 - One of the top integrated health systems in Greater Cincinnati

-- 5th largest employer in the region with approximately 10,000 employees
+- 4th largest employer in the city of Cincinnati, with approximately 11,500 employees

 Major affiliate of undergraduate medical education with the University of Cincinnati College of Medicine